bradwood/BPRC/README.md

 ```
 Assuming that step 3 did indeed contain a parameter called `id` in it's JSON response payload, this data will then be substituted in the specified part of step 10's request.

-The inclusion of variables in the recipe are also supported.
-They can be inserted into the recipe as shown:
+The insertion of  variables anywhare in the recipe is done as shown:
 ```
 <%!varname%>
 ```